excid-io/cracy-self-attestation/questions/conformity_assessment_procedures_annex_7.md

 - **Assessment of Technical Design and Specimens**: Are you aware that the EU-type examination include:
     - review of your **technical documentation** and supporting evidence
     - examination of **specimens** representing critical parts (combining production type and design type)?

+### Application for EU-type Examination
 - **Submitting the Application**: Are you aware that you can lodge an application for EU-type examination with **one single notified body** of your choice?
 Does your application include:

 - **Name and address of the applicant**: The **name and address** of the manufacturer, and if applicable, of the authorised representative?
 - **Declaration of non notification of another body**: A **written declaration** that the same application has **not been submitted** to any other notified body?
 - **Technical documentation**: The **technical documentation**  (check questions) enabling assessment against Annex I requirements, including: